isakhammer/workbox/README.md

 - Feel free creating issues!
 I am happy to help.

 ## Main Features:
-  - Neovim with vimtex, UltiSnips with custom tex snippets, Coc
+  - Neovim with vimtex, UltiSnips with custom tex snippets, coc.nvim for text editing support.
-  - Latexmk
+  - Fully installed Latexmk compiler and all basic fonts packages via `texlive-full`
   - zathura for pdf viewing
   - Python3 and julia installed with all packages for basic scientific programming.
   - Possibility running Jupyter Notebooks